 (d) projection in relational algebra, except that SQL SELECT retains duplicates

 Answer: (d).
 SQL's SELECT list chooses columns, which is projection, not the row-filtering that relational selection performs.
 The one difference is duplicates: relational projection removes them, while SQL keeps them unless DISTINCT is used.
-That makes (d) exact (see the solved page).
+That makes (d) exact (see the full solution).

 Q3.
 Given r(w, x) and s(y, z), the query SELECT DISTINCT w, x FROM r, s is guaranteed to equal r provided (GATE 2000)